codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 -   Pulse executes the same incident detection mechanism based on [pull request reverts](#bb-incident-pr-revert) using the naming convention you define instead of the default branch prefix `revert-pr-`.

--   You can define the prefix for the branch name or the pull request title to match the naming convention on your workflow.
+-   You can define the prefix for the branch name or the pull request title to match the naming convention of your workflow.

     ![Pulse custom incident detection](images/bitbucket-incident-naming-convention.png)